ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 1 row in set.
 Elapsed: 0.002 sec.
 ```

-Note the use of Arrays for the sub-columns means the full breath [Array functions](/docs/en/sql-reference/functions/array-functions.md) can potentially be exploited, including the [Array Join](/docs/en/sql-reference/statements/select/array-join.md) clause - useful if your columns have multiple values.
+Note the use of `Array` for the sub-columns means the full breath [Array functions](/docs/en/sql-reference/functions/array-functions) can potentially be exploited, including the [`ARRAY JOIN`](/docs/en/sql-reference/statements/select/array-join) clause - useful if your columns have multiple values.

 #### flatten_nested=0

-This allows an arbitary level of nesting and means nested columns stay as a single array of Tuples - effectively they become the same as `Array(Tuple)`.
+This allows an arbitary level of nesting and means nested columns stay as a single array of `Tuple`s - effectively they become the same as `Array(Tuple)`.

-**This represents the preferred way, and often the simplest way, to use JSON with nested.
+**This represents the preferred way, and often the simplest way, to use JSON with `Nested`.
 As we show below, it only requires all objects to be a list.**

 Below, we re-create our table and re-insert a row: